dr-mushtaq/Academic-writing/Research Paper/Literature review.md

 - Make sure it reflects the main topic or finding of your study.
 - Begin with the subject, not the method.
 - Use simple and searchable language that helps others find your paper easily.
+-  Critically analyze sources: Evaluate the strengths and weaknesses of each source and identify any contradictory findings or gaps in existing literature.
+-  Highlight key findings: Summarize the main arguments or findings from each study and discuss how they contribute to your research objectives.
+-  The literature review should discuss the research that has been done on the topic.
+This will help you to establish the context for your paper and to identify the gaps in the research.
+-  What is known /What all has been done by others in the past related to your field , What has been the strength and weaknesses of the previous related researchers Why is your research is still necessary A literature review is a continuous process from day one to the day your start research.
+AS You read every day for literature review, fill up your literature review Matrix, it is good to be a daily process.
+Eventually, a pattern will emerge for the research Gap.
+There are different type of research Gap and their details as follows
+-  Position Related Work Appropriately- Many papers start with an extensive review of related work, which can be overwhelming and often disengaging for readers.
+Instead, consider placing this section at the end of your paper.
+By that time, your readers will have the necessary context to appreciate how your work fits into the broader landscape of the field.
+When you do reference related work, ensure it serves to highlight your contributions rather than detract from them.

 ## Example Titles: